miguelbalboa/rfid/README.rst

 rc522-ultralight-c
 =======

+RC522 with ESP32 and support for MiFare Ultralight C.

 Warning
 -------

-This library has only been tested with an ESP32.
-It might not work on other boards.
-Or at least there will be adaptions to be made.
+This library has only been tested with ESP32.
+It might not work on other boards (or at least there will be adaptions to be made).

 The 3DES library used to authenticate agains the Ultralight C PICC is Mbed TLS (see https://github.com/ARMmbed/mbedtls).
 Setup for other platforms than ESP32 might be different.
-ESP32 comes packaged with some Mbed TLS functions, but DES is disabled for security reasons.
+ESP-SDK comes packaged with some Mbed TLS functionality, but DES is disabled for security reasons.
 The easiest way to provide it is just packaging it with the repository.

 Original Readme
 ---------------